-There are dialog choices in DREAM DADDY, and you can choose who you date, but the protagonist is written as a messy, sarcastic loner interested in reality TV and junk food.
-I kept asking myself, “Should I be choosing what the character would do or what I would do?”
-I don’t usually play visual novels, so maybe that’s just how they are, but it felt confusing to me.
+There are dialog choices in DREAM DADDY, and you can choose who you date, but there’s not much choice about who you are.
+The protagonist is written as a messy, sarcastic loner interested in reality TV and junk food.
+I don’t usually play visual novels, so maybe that’s just how they are, but it kind of sucked for me.

 And I get that this is a story game so, y’know, story.
 But this game had an awful lot of “um” “sure” “hey” and rambling conversations that made me all too painfully aware of how much I was clicking … and clicking … and clicking to get through them.
 If this visual novel was just a novel, it would be in sore need of an editor.

-For me, DREAM DADDY was a unique little romp with funny mini-games but not interesting enough to play all over again.
-I got the good ending with Amanda and the romantic ending with Brian (Rival Dad), my favorite, then I reloaded and did the romantic ending with Hugo (Teacher Dad), a close second.
-Only other dad who interested me was Damien (Goth Dad), so I might reload and do that romantic ending at some point.
+DREAM DADDY was a unique little romp with funny mini-games but not interesting enough to play all over again.
+I got the good ending with Amanda and the romantic ending with Brian (Rival Dad), my favorite, then I reloaded my last save and did the romantic ending with Hugo (Teacher Dad), a close second.

 I didn’t like the rivalry with Brian though.
 It made the protagonist seem really petty and immature.
 I wish they’d had Brian be Cuddly Dad or Confident Dad or something.